Skip to content

 Patterns

-Read side, query slices, projections, idempotency, cross-aggregate validation, rejections.
+Read side, query slices, projections, idempotency, cross-aggregate validation, cross-stream uniqueness, rejections.

 The shapes that recur across slices: how reads work, when retries stay safe, where slices need another aggregate, what failure looks like.
 New slices follow them or have a reason not to.